Coping with grief

 You may be affected around significant anniversaries for many years after someone dies.
 Some people find it helpful to plan something to do on those days, such as visiting a special place.
 Other people find it too painful to do this.
 You need to find your own way, which is right for you.

 Some of the emotions can be very difficult to face, and some people may try to avoid the pain of grief.
 They may keep very busy to distract themselves from the painful loss.
 And some people drink more alcohol than usual or use other drugs to numb the pain.
-But this may slow your recovery and cause new problems.
+But this might slow your recovery and cause new problems.

 Suggestions of how you can help yourself when you are grieving

 Give yourself time to heal.
 The most important part of healing is to acknowledge that you are grieving.
 Two things that help the most with grief are time and support.
 You can't force yourself to feel better.
-It is important that you grieve for your loved one’s and allow yourself to feel the way you do.
+It is important that you grieve for your loved one and allow yourself to feel the way you do.
 Here are some suggestions that may help

 - Don’t try to fight your feelings – allow time for your thoughts and feelings, both positive and negative